 Elementor is a live, frontend website builder that lets you create a high end design with no need to write a line of code or CSS.
 It works with an existing theme and enables the dad blogger to build a WordPress blog with ease.

-Over 5 million websites have been built with this drag-and-drop website builder, including this one.
+Over 5 million websites have been built with this drag-and-drop website builder.
 Maybe it’s my strong desire to be a DIYer, but I really enjoy building a blog from scratch vs. using a preexisting design.

 There’s a free version which includes an array of basic widgets and templates, and Elementor Pro, which unlocks all of the awesome tools you need to build a site from the ground up.
 You can even design how your site will look on mobile and tablets as well.